-If Then a principal curtailment is received if the curtailment being applied is less than the interest- bearing UPB, the servicer must apply such curtailment to the interest-bearing UPB. if the principal curtailment is greater than or equal to the interest-bearing UPB, then the servicer must apply such curtailment in the following order: 1. to the non-interest bearing balance, if any; and 2. to the interest-bearing UPB. a payoff or a repurchase is received the servicer must include the principal forbearance amount when reporting the principal remittance amount.
-NOTE: Principal forbearance reported on the liquidation LAR consists of the deferred principal amount, the gross interest amount, escrow advances, servicing advances, and any prior principal forbearance on the mortgage loan.
-Attempting to report a payoff or a repurchase without including the principal forbearance amount will generate an exception (hard reject) upon submission of the LAR.
+If Then a principal curtailment is received if the curtailment being applied is less than the interest- bearing UPB, the servicer must apply such curtailment to the interest-bearing UPB. if the principal curtailment is greater than or equal to the interest-bearing UPB, then the servicer must apply such curtailment in the following order: • to the non-interest bearing balance, if any; and to the interest-bearing UPB.

+the servicer must include the principal forbearance amount when reporting the principal remittance amount.

+NOTE: Principal forbearance reported on the liquidation LAR consists of the deferred principal amount, the gross interest amount, and any prior principal forbearance on the mortgage loan.
+Attempting to report a payoff or a repurchase without including the principal forbearance amount will generate an exception (hard reject) upon submission of the